Batman Turkey Travel Guide

 PTT (Posta ve Telgraf Teşkilatı) is Turkey's national postal service, handling mail and parcels.

-English proficiency is limited, so with a translation app and be aware ofing simple Turkish phrases to a large extent aids daily interactions.
+Ability to speak english is limited, so having a translation app and be aware ofing simple Turkish phrases to a large extent aids daily interactions.

 Shops generally open from 9:00 AM to 7:00 PM/8:00 PM.
 Supermarkets extend to 9:00 PM/10:00 PM.